wbudic/LifeLog/Current Development Check List.md

 ### New Development

 * Configuration needs to be updated, to use CNF 2.2, for system reset, etc.
+  * Config file "Data Fix* reset of settings updated to properly revert to factory defaults.
-* Fix themes.
+* &#10004; Fix themes.
 Themes don't display and set consistently the pages throughout.
+  * Login page should use standard default or last set theme.
+  * All provided themes to have background image.
+  * Stats page needs, new layout.
+* &#10004; Add AUTO_LOGOFF setting.
+Default is no.
+  * On session expired makes the page semi usable and still visible.
 * &#10004; RTF load of the zero document if present.
 When RTF attaching to a new log, you can save the rtf, it is called a zero document (not assigned), as the log hasn't been saved yet.
 This reload can be useful, as it is always stored...
 * &#10004; Implement backup/restore on Pg based data.
 Restore only partially works from older backup.